 So, should you stay in Portofino or Cinque Terre?

-Personally I like both Portofino and the Cinque Terre.
+Personally I like both Portofino and Cinque Terre.
 Each is a beautiful and charming destination in its own right.
 But as a frugal first class traveller the Cinque Terre is definitely more my style.
 Relaxed, informal and of course, just so much cheaper, I think you can’t go wrong staying in the Cinque Terre.
 Because frugal first class travellers know how important it is to have an occasional splurge, staying in the Cinque Terre for most of your stay, then spending one night in Portofino would make a lovely splurge experience.
+(If you are heading on further south, do it in reverse, and go from Portofino to Cinque Terre).

-If you’ve been to both, which do you prefer?
+If you’ve been to both the Cinque Terre and Portofino, which do you prefer?
 Is there anywhere else along the coast that ticks the boxes for you?